nesi/singularity-introduction/_episodes/04-singularity-files.md

 >
 > 1. Try to create a file in the root directory, `touch /bin/somefile`.
 Is that what you expected would happen?
 >
 > 2. In in your home directory, run the same command `touch ~/somefile`.
 Why does it work here?
-What happens to it when
+What happens to to the file when
 > you exit the container?
 >
 > 3. Some of the files in the root directory are owned by you.
 Why might this be?